-We are proud of our long-standing relationship with NSW Families and Community Services (FACs), who are our major funder.
+We are proud of our long-standing relationship with The Department of Communities and Justice (DCJ), who are our major funder.
 Our sector is currently undergoing major reform, with the introduction of the “Targeted Earlier Intervention” (TEI) framework.
 LEAD has actively been involved in the transition process; through participation in the Parramatta/Cumberland and the Blacktown/Hills TEI Working Groups.
 Our CEO is a member of Western Sydney TEI Reference Group, and the Holroyd TEI Family Support Group.
 We are able to contribute effectively to the reform based on our extensive local and sector knowledge developed over the last 30 years.

 For more information about this course or other upcoming events simply contact us at email@example.com

 We recently developed, in collaboration with other stakeholders, The Linker Network Orientation Training.
 The Linker Network is an integrated service delivery model that places people at the core of how services are delivered.
 We continue to support the roll out of this initiative throughout Western Sydney by making our training room available for these sessions.